Primbee

 Primbee features high concentrations of lone person households, with a fairly typical median household size

-Family households account for 65.6% of all households, including 26.7% couples with children, 24.0% couples without children, and 13.4% single parent families.
-Non-family households constitute the remaining 34.4%, with lone person households at 32.3% and group households comprising 2.2% of the total.
-The median household size is 2.4 people, aligning with the Rest of NSW average.
+Family households constitute 65.6% of all households, consisting of 26.7% couples with children, 24.0% couples without children, and 13.4% single parent families.
+Non-family households account for the remaining 34.4%, with lone person households at 32.3% and group households comprising 2.2% of the total.
+The median household size is 2.4 people, which aligns with the Regional NSW average.

 Frequently Asked Questions - Households